Ten Dystopian Novels To Read Before You Die

 In the Hunger Games the tributes fight to the death with the last man standing and across the trilogy we see how a number of the previous tributes are disgusted after seeing the lives of opulence that those in the Capitol lead while the people in the districts lead lives of hardship and poverty.

-Primarily seen as teen fiction The Hunger Games has taken the world by storm and Jennifer Lawrence is currently starring as Katniss Everdeen in a big budget Hollywood trilogy.
+Primarily seen as teen fiction The Hunger Games has taken the world by storm with the film enjoying Jennifer Lawrence starring as Katniss Everdeen in a big budget Hollywood quartet.
 The sheer popularity of the series sees it get a place on this list.

 2. Gulliver’s Travels - Jonathon Swift (1726)